Note: Not all courses are offered every semester, and new courses may be added at any time. Check the schedule of classes, for the latest offerings.

 This course is an advanced study of structured systems development.
 Emphasis is on strategies and techniques of structured analysis and structured design for producing logical methodologies for dealing with complexity in the development of information systems.

-IS 800: Special Topics Course in Software Maintenance
+IS 800: Special Topics in Information Systems

 This course explores advanced topics in information systems that are not covered in other courses.
 Because the topics vary each semester, this course may be repeated for credit